OpenNebula/docs/source/release_notes/release_notes/compatibility.rst

 KVM
 --------------------------------------------------------------------------------

 There are new parameters for KVM machines.
-They can be seen in more detail at the :ref:`VM Template reference guide <_template>`:
+They can be seen in more detail at the :ref:`VM Template reference guide <template>`:

 * ``hyperv`` feature to give better support to Windows machines.
 Its paramaters can be changed in the driver configuration file (``/etc/one/vmm_exec/vmm_exec_kvm.conf``).
-* ``localtime`` feature so the clock reported to the VM is in local time and not UTC.
+* ``localtime`` feature so the clock reported to the VM is in local time instead of UTC.
 * When selecting spice support some other parameters are added to the VM.
 These can be changed in the driver configuration file (``/etc/one/vmm_exec/vmm_exec_kvm.conf``).
 * Add default ``GRAPHICS`` section parameters, configurable in the driver configuration file (``/etc/one/vmm_exec/vmm_exec_kvm.conf``).
 * ``machine`` option in the ``OS`` section.
 This is useful for migration between different host OS versions and to select other chipset than the default one.